 Some extra virgin olive oil

-Step 3 – Start adding the chickpeas and continue mixing till you have reduced them all to a paste.
-Then add the lemon juice, the parsley and the garlic, and start adding extra virgin olive oil until you have reached the creamy consistency that you prefer.
+Step 3 – Start adding extra virgin olive oil until you have reached the creamy consistency that you prefer.

-Step 4 – Once you have reached your favourite texture, add even more aroma to the hummus by adding more parsley, a sprinkle of paprika and some more extra virgin olive oil, and if you want a teaspoon of ground cumin.
+Step 4 – Once you have reached your favourite texture, add even more aroma to the hummus by adding a sprinkle of paprika and some more extra virgin olive oil, and if you want a teaspoon of ground cumin.